Back to top

 The renewal of the Safe, Clean Water and Natural Flood Protection Program (Safe, Clean Water Program) in November 2020 consolidated and expanded funding opportunities under a newly created Priority F: Support Public Health and Public Safety for Our Community.
 While the funding for community grants and partnerships was renewed from the previous 2012 Safe, Clean Water Program (2012 Program), the renewed Program incorporates new elements that broaden criteria and applicant eligibility.

-The renewed Safe, Clean Water Program began in FY22 (July 1, 2021 - June 30, 2022) and is still in transition, which is a hybrid approach of the 2012 Program and the renewed Safe, Clean Water Program.
-Grants administration staff is working with a consultant to redesign the grants and partnerships program with the new elements in the renewed Safe, Clean Water Program, the recommendations from the 2021 Grants Management Performance Audit, and the 2021 and 2022 Grantee Survey feedback.
+The renewed Safe, Clean Water Program began in FY22 (July 1, 2021 - June 30, 2022) and the Grants and Partnership Program is still in transition.
+Grants administration staff worked with a consultant to redesign the grants and partnerships program with the new elements in the renewed Safe, Clean Water Program, the recommendations from the 2021 Grants Management Performance Audit, and the 2021 and 2022 Grantee Survey feedback.
+On May 27, 2024, the Board approved the redesign recommendations, which included significant improvements to the administration of the Grants and Partnerships Program and grant project criteria.
+Staff is working on the approved recommendations and expect to implement the redesigned Grants and Partnerships Program in FY25.

 KPI #1: Provide a grant and partnership cycle each year for projects related to safe, clean drinking water, flood protection and environmental stewardship.